jin09/Quick-reference/netwoking.md

 till the error response from the destination is received.
 This way the
 whole route can be traced from the packet journey,

+### NAT - Network Address Translation

+NAT is maintained by the routers, as these actually solve the
+problem of limited IPV4 addresses.
+My router is assigned an IP address by my ISP and now my
+router gives an new local IP to me.
+NAT keeps map of
+public IP addresses and ports to local Ip addresses and
+ports.
+This is how with limited IPV4 addresses we are able
+to connect more people.

+*Disadvantage*
+Lookup for interface in a map is time consuming so IPV6 should be used